meltemod/find-me-a-beer/README.md

-# Artisanal beers you will :sparkling_heart:
+# Artisan beers you will :sparkling_heart:
 Do you enjoy exploring new tastes?
 Let **find me a beer** help you.

 <img src="https://github.com/meltemod/find-me-a-beer/blob/main/images/beergiftest.gif?raw=true">